 The Public Utility Board and City Council appoint the Director of Utilities as the Chief Executive Officer to oversee the operations of Tacoma Public Utilities including Tacoma Power, Tacoma Water, and Tacoma Rail.
-Jackie Flowers was appointed TPU Director effective August 1, 2018.
+Jackie Flowers was appointed TPU Director effective August 1, 2018, for a two-year term, and reconfirmed in 2020.
 Chris Robinson is the Superintendent and Chief Operating Officer of Tacoma Power.
 He oversees the day-to-day operations of Tacoma Power along with his Senior Leadership Team.